Laundry Closet Makeover

 Small Laundry Closet Design

 Optimized small laundry closets focus on space-saving, function integration, and illumination.
 Stacking appliances vertically frees valuable floor space and allows for shelving or counters.
 Building vertical shelving around stacked machines ensures all necessities are within reach.
 Installing a multifunctional counter above machines combines workspace and storage in a single solution.
-Collapsible or wall-mounted drying racks save space while remaining functional.
-Integrated ironing boards within cabinetry optimize space.
-Strategically brightening the closet with LED lights and reflective surfaces enhances usability and openness.
+A fold-away drying system is ideal for compact areas.
+Pull-out ironing boards built into drawers provide convenience.
+Good lighting is essential; bright whites and LED task lights make the space feel larger and cleaner.

 Laundry Room Closet Ideas